-Caskie, a Democrat, was the representative for Virginia's 3rd congressional district from 1857 to 1859.
+Caskie was the representative for Virginia’s 3rd congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1851 to Mar 1859, Caskie missed 553 of 2,339 roll call votes, which is 23.6%.
 This is on par with the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.